PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Experiments

 \subsection{Datasets and Evaluation Metrics}

 We conduct experiments on the TextZoom~\cite{wang2020scene} benchmark.
 However, due to some inherent drawbacks of it, these experiments are not enough to reflect that PEAN surely has the ability to restore the complete visual structure.
 Therefore, we select 651 images with the resolution no greater than $16\times 64$ as LR images from the IIIT5K~\cite{mishra2012scene}, SVTP~\cite{phan2013recognizing} and IC15~\cite{karatzas2015icdar} datasets for evaluation.
-Details of the datasets and drawbacks of TextZoom can be found in the Supplementary Material.
-For TextZoom, following~\cite{wang2020scene}, we adopt ASTER~\cite{shi2018aster}, MORAN~\cite{luo2019moran} and CRNN~\cite{shi2016end} as recognizers for evaluation.
-For the constructed dataset, we use PSNR and SSIM~\cite{wang2004image} to evaluate the image quality.
+Details of the datasets and drawbacks of TextZoom can be found in \textsection~\ref{B.2} of the Supplementary Material.
+For TextZoom, following previous works~\cite{wang2020scene, chen2021scene, chen2022text, ma2021text, ma2022text, zhao2022scene, guo2023towards, zhang2023pixel}, we adopt ASTER~\cite{shi2018aster}, MORAN~\cite{luo2019moran} and CRNN~\cite{shi2016end} for evaluation.
+In \textsection~\ref{B.1} of the Supplementary Material, we also adopt three recent Transformer-based recognizers, \textit{i.e.}, MGP-STR~\cite{wang2022multi}, ABINet~\cite{fang2021read} and VisionLAN~\cite{wang2021from} for evaluation.
+For the constructed dataset, PSNR and SSIM~\cite{wang2004image} are selected as metrics to evaluate the image quality.